 - Ensuring that the parties understand their rights and responsibilities, including their right to be accompanied during the investigation process;

-- Receiving the reports of difficulties threatening the integrity of the process;
+- Receiving any reports of difficulties threatening the integrity of the process.

 This process includes: